OlyMahmudMugdho/puppeteer-browser-mcp/README.md

 ## Features

-* Reads any webpage and returns structured JSON:
+* **read_webpage** - Reads any webpage and returns structured JSON:
   * Text content
   * Links
   * Images
   * Language and metadata
+* **read_webpage_markdown** - Converts webpage to clean markdown format:
+  * Uses Mozilla Readability for content extraction
+  * Removes navigation, sidebar, footer, ads
+  * Returns clean article content with title and description
+  * Ideal for detailed page overviews and LLM processing
+* **duckduckgo_search** - Search DuckDuckGo and return results
 * Uses Puppeteer for headless browsing
 * SSE transport to communicate with Claude
 * Easy to build and run with TypeScript support